githubuniverseworkshops/codeql/workshop-2021/README.md

 ### Section 2: Find the implementations of the decodeBody method from DubboCodec<a id="section2"></a>

+Classes that implement the interface `org.apache.dubbo.remoting.Codec2` process user input in their `decodeBody` methods.
+In this section we will find these methods and their parameters, which are **sources** of untrusted user input.

 Like predicates, _classes_ in CodeQL can be used to encapsulate reusable portions of logic.
-Classes represent single sets of values, and they can also include operations (known as _member predicates_) specific to that set of values.
+Classes represent sets of values, and they can also include operations (known as _member predicates_) specific to that set of values.
 You have already seen numerous instances of CodeQL classes (`MethodAccess`, `Method` etc.) and associated member predicates (`MethodAccess.getMethod()`, `Method.getName()`, etc.).

  1. Create a CodeQL class called `DubboCodec` to find the interface `org.apache.dubbo.remoting.Codec2`.
 You can use this template:
     ```ql
     class DubboCodec extends RefType {
+      // Characteristic predicate
       DubboCodec() {
           // TODO Fill me in
       }